 Solar-Powered Camping Lantern

-The lantern has high and low-power options, along with an emergency SOS mode.
+The lantern has high, medium, and low-power options, along with an emergency flashing mode.
 The low-light feature is ideal for reading or moving around in your tent at night when you don’t need or want the extra brightness.
-There’s a carabiner in the box, letting you hang the lantern from a tree or your tent as needed.
+A strap on the top lets you hang the lantern from a tree or your tent as needed.

 Solar-Powered Battery Pack